Skip to main content

 DANB · United States

 NELDA is the entry-level DANB credential — RHS, ICE, and AMP combined into a single 230-item sitting.
-This page is a working briefing on the three-component blueprint, the AMP content most candidates have not seen since school, and how to prepare for a three-hour sitting.
+AMP (Anatomy, Morphology and Physiology) spans head/neck/oral-cavity anatomy and tooth anatomy, morphology and physiology — the foundational material most candidates have not reviewed since school.

 Length